karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-1.md

 The target audience for this series is people who know a tiny bit of programming, but who have never done video games programming before.
 You don't need to have any deep programming experience, but you will benefit from knowing what a variable and a function is.

-This post has a companion YouTube video that says pretty much the same stuff, but in video format: LINK.
-If you get confused by this post, then chances are that the companion video can help you understand, or the other way around.
+This post has a companion YouTube video that says pretty much the same stuff, but in video format.
+If you get confused by this post, then chances are that the companion video can help you understand.
+Here's the video:

 I'll begin by describing what Odin and Raylib is, after that we'll download the Odin compiler, download some required software, setup a code editor and finally we'll make our first tiny Odin + Raylib program.